WootingKb/wooting-macros/CONTRIBUTING.md

 We welcome contributions to our project!
 Here's a few guidelines on how to expand this project.

+Please note that the project currently only works on MS Windows and Linux, macOS is only available as an experimental backend-only application you can run on your own - see the backend section.

 ## What can you do?
 There are a couple things you can focus on:
 1. Implementing new functionality (actions)